ibm-cloud-docs/cis/cis-cli-plugin.md

 {: #update-glb-monitor-options}

 `GLB_MON_ID`
-:   The ID of global load balancer monitor.
+:   The ID of the global load balancer monitor.
 Required.

 `--json`
 :   The JSON file or JSON string that is used to describe a GLB monitor.
 Required.